Nintendo 3DS system software: SpotPass and StreetPass

 StreetPass is a close proximity data exchange functionality which allows game content to be exchanged between Nintendo 3DS systems.
 Using the console's background connectivity in sleep mode, a Nintendo 3DS can automatically discover other Nintendo 3DS systems within range, establish a connection, and exchange content for mutually played games, all transparently and without requiring any user input.
 For example, in Super Street Fighter IV: 3D Edition, if the user passes by someone with the same software, they will initiate a battle to collect trophies from each other.
 Each application's StreetPass content is stored in one of twelve "data slots" in the console.
 Using this data slot, Nintendo 3DS users can readily share and exchange content for multiple games at the same time whenever they are connected, regardless of what game card is currently in the console.

-SpotPass is an "always on" background network connectivity system which can automatically seek and connect to wireless network nodes such as Wi-Fi hotspots, sending and downloading information in the background while in sleep mode or playing a game.
+SpotPass was an "always on" background network connectivity system which can automatically seek and connect to wireless network nodes such as Wi-Fi hotspots, sending and downloading information in the background while in sleep mode or playing a game.
 SpotPass also makes uses of certified hotspots with partners such as AT&T in North America and The Cloud in the United Kingdom.
 Users are able to connect to these hotspots automatically and free of charge.
 Content that can be downloaded via SpotPass include full game and application downloads, firmware updates, patches, and specific in-game content.
 It can be customized to fit the user's preferences, including opting it out altogether for selected software.
 An application similar to an e-book reader is being considered to use this functionality to "automatically acquire magazine and newspaper articles".
+Alongside the Nintendo Network, it was discontinued on April 9th, 2024.

 On August 5, 2013, a system update introduced a new feature called StreetPass Relay.
-This feature allows users to exchange StreetPass data when passing by a certified Nintendo Zone hotspot with the last Nintendo 3DS user to pass by that same hotspot, if he or she too had StreetPass enabled.
+This feature allows users to exchange StreetPass data when passing by a certified Nintendo Zone hotspot with the last Nintendo 3DS user to pass by that same hotspot, if they too had StreetPass enabled.
 In the United States, there are over 29,000 Street Pass Relay Points, while Europe would see approximately 30,000.
 A day later, the feature also became available in Japan.
 StreetPass Relay points were later updated in North America and Europe to allow up to six users to be stored for exchange instead of one.